 At the top of the blue group of elements in the Table of IT elements is Data, often a critical part of the ‘what’ question in Projects, as in, what business changes, computer systems or software do we want?

 Elsewhere in the table are Management Information, Big Data, and The Cloud, all important concepts in understanding why Data is so important to organisations.
-I mean any organisation that has customers, handles money, is responsible for sensitive information, is competitive (in its market), has to report to some regulatory authority, and a whole raft of other strategic and operational business drivers.
+I mean any organisation that has customers, handles money, is responsible for sensitive information, is competitive (in its market), has to report to some regulatory authority, and a whole raft of other strategic and operational business needs and drivers.

 This primer will introduce some of the key terms and provide, hopefully, a taster of some of the bigger topics.